Michigan Debt Relief Guide

 Retirement in Michigan

-US News and World Report put six Michigan cities on their top 150 cities for retirees.
+US News and World Report ranked six Michigan cities among the 150 best for retirees.
 Ann Arbor, home to the University of Michigan, was ninth.

-Low living costs and a low poverty rate for seniors can make retiring in Michigan a good choice.
-Michigan is also tax-friendly to retirees with no Social Security tax.
-Pensions and withdrawals from retirement accounts are only partially taxed.[4]
+Michigan offers low living costs and a low poverty rate for seniors, making retirement there a good choice.
+Michigan is also tax-friendly, with no Social Security tax and only partially taxed pensions and withdrawals from retirement accounts.

 Average Michigan insurance premiums

-Homeowner’s insurance rates are lower than the national average of $1,631.
-The average Michigan homeowner’s insurance premium is only $1,176 per year.
+Homeowners insurance rates are slightly lower than the national average of $2,304.
+The average Michigan homeowner’s insurance premium is $2,040.

 Helpful resources for Michigan residents facing hardship